JulianGarcia04/ChatUp-Project-Server/README.md

   The API has the constanst which the is data that is differents to a filter, this constanst has values that you can't set a range beetween values, you only can set one value, but you can choose between use pagination or search engine, in short this constanst is optional.
 This constanst is:

   ```
     limit: number
     skip: number
     search: string
   ```

   - Example

     - Input
       ```
+        GET
         /api/v1/tasks?limit=5&skip=0&search=restaurant
       ```
     - Output
       ```
         [
             {
                 id: 5,
                 title: "Go to the restaurant",
                 description: "Get the food for my wife",
                 isReady: true,
                 createdDate: '22/11/2020'
             },
             {
                 id: 7,
                 title: "Do reservation",
                 description: "I need to do the reservation for our anniversary",
                 isReady: true,
                 createdDate: '22/12/2020'
             },
             {
                 id: 10,
                 title: "Go to the market",
                 description: "I need to go to the market for buy the somethings for the restaurant",
                 isReady: true,
                 reatedDate: '22/03/2021'
             },
             {
                 id: 12
                 title: "setting up my first restaurant",
                 description: "Is my first business.
 Yeahhh!",
                 isReady: true,
                 createdDate: '1/01/2022'
             },
             {
                 id: 12
                 title: "setting up my second restaurant",
                 description: "Is my second business.
 Yeahhh!",
                 isReady: true,
                 createdDate: '24/03/2023'
             },
         ]
       ```
       In this example, I set the query with limit and skip constants which is for get the data with pagination, and also I set the search constant for do one search